 Germany has plenty of fantastic tourist attractions and unique sights to offer.
 Visitors from all over the world travel to Germany to see architectural treasures and fascinating places of natural beauty.It is Europe’s largest nation, both in population and the size of its economy.
-Geographically it offers everything from North Sea and Baltic beaches to Bavarian Alpine splendour.
+Geographically it offers everything from North Sea and Baltic beaches to Bavarian Alpine splendor.
 Germany’s rivers are legendary, and you can cruise many of them on special river ships, or explore them by rail or car.

 Neuschwanstein is known all over the world as a symbol of idealised romantic architecture and for the tragic story of its owner.
 After losing sovereignty in his own kingdom, Ludwig II withdrew into his own world of myths, legend and fairytales.